blackfireio/documentation/php/training-resources/book/05-validating-performance-optimizations.rst

 Profiling Again
 ---------------

-57% improvement on the Fiding Bigfoot sighting page is impressive, but can we do better?
+57% improvement on the Finding Bigfoot sighting page is impressive, but can we do better?
 Profiling is a never-ending process.
 Whenever you fix a bug or add a new feature, you need to check the performance impact of that change.